 First off, Eric Kayser has been pegged as one of France’s best bakers, with his Maison Kayser outlets being ubiquitous around the world.

-In Singapore, there are four and like the others dotted across the globe, these serve a wide range of artisanal breads made from natural leaven.
+In Singapore, there are now six outlets and like the others dotted across the globe, these serve a wide range of artisanal breads made from natural leaven.

 The options include traditional French breads, like Rye, Country and Monge, as well as breads inspired from other cultures like the Japanese Pain de Mie (a sweet bread with a very thin crust) or the Italian Ciabatta (their version is made from natural liquid leaven shot through with a generous amount of olive oil).